Semillon

 productive at six to eight tons per acre and of

-vigorous vines, semillon is easy to cultivate.
+vigorous vines, semillon is easy to cultivate and flourishes in a variety of soil types.

 It is fairly resistant to common vine diseases,

-often is hoped to be the noble type and not the
+with the notable exception of rot, which is hoped to be of the "noble" type and not the

 While semillon